Helooeverybody/HUST-CV-Neural-Style-Transfer/README.md

 considered and compared.

-  Our project will consist of two phases.
-In the first phase, we tackle the neural style transfer problem by leveraging established models to learn content and style representations from a dataset of content and style images, and subsequently generate stylized images.The second phase functions as a standard regression task with three outputs corresponding to three users: here, we
+<p>Our project will consist of two phases.
+In the first phase, we tackle the neural style transfer
+problem by leveraging established models to learn content and style representations from a dataset of content and style images, and subsequently generate stylized images.The second phase functions as a standard regression task with three outputs corresponding to three users: here, we